collingwood cfc watermark image

 Long before he pulled a black and white jumper over his shoulders for four games in 1920-21, his courage and commitment to those around him during a key battle of the First World War earned him a remarkable honour.

 In the days and months after the team he would come to play for beat Fitzroy in the 1917 Grand Final, Ludbrooke's bravery against the odds – and under heavy fire – twice near Ypres, in Belgium, would see him be awarded a Military Medal.
+His citation explained that his actions during late September, and again in mid-October, not only saved the lives of many diggers around him, but also provided a remarkable example of coolness under the most extreme pressure imaginable.

 The first part said: “This man carried the wounded back under heavy shellfire and rallied his comrades encouraging them to every exertion when their strength was being very heavily taxed.
 He set a fine example of coolness and courage.”